davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 - Go ahead and test this instruction out.
 Write a print statement inside the body of the `printMyName` method to print out your name.

-- After you're done with `printMyName`, it's time to test it.
+- After you're done with `printMyName`, it's time to test it out.
 Save your code, and go back to the BlueJ project screen.
 Hit the `Compile` button, and if typed it in right, then you shouldn't see any compile errors.
 Right click on the `AboutMe` class and choose `new AboutMe()`.
 You will see a new `Object` made on the "workbench" below.
 Right click on the new object and choose the `printMyName()` method.
 You should see your name printed to the screen.
 Now go back to the code and remove the quotes around your name to see how Java reacts.
-It _should_ inform you right away of the problem.
+It _should_ inform you of the problem.

-- Now create a new method called `printBday` that prints your birthday in `mm/dd/yyyy` format.
+- Now create a new method called `printBday` that prints your birthday in `mm/dd/yyyy` format (you can make this up -- I don't need to know your real birthday).
 For instance, someone born on Feb 26, 1980 would print `02/26/1980`.
 To create a new method, you can just copy the `printMyName` code.
 The new method block can go before or after the `printMyName` method.
 I would copy the code "by hand," instead of using copy-and-paste.
 Compile and test it out.

-- Next, create a method called `printBio` that prints a short bio about yourself.
+- Next, create a new method called `printBio` that prints a short bio about yourself.
 3-4 sentences ought to do.
-I want each sentence, however, on its own line in the output.
+I want each sentence on its own line in the output.
 There are two ways to do this, and I encourage you to try out both ways:

   - First way is the obvious one: You can simply use a separate print statement to print out each sentence. `System.out.println(...)` will insert a line break each time it's used.
-  - Second way: Let's say you wanted to use only a single print statement.
-How would you insert a line break in your string?
-In Java, a line break character is denoted `\n`.
+  - Second way: Let's say you wanted to use only a _single_ print statement to print out multiple lines.
+How would you insert a "line break" in your string?
+In Java, a line break character is denoted with the sequence `\n`.
 Insert a few of those in your string to see what happens.
   - Compile and test it out.

 - Finally, it sure would be nice to have a method that would print out your name, birthday, and bio **all at once**.
 Write a method called `printMyInfo`.
 Here's the key: You wouldn't want to have to rewrite all those print statements from before!
 (Code duplication should be avoided always!)